KenwoodFox/EG-207/docs/presentations/CONOPS.md

 # Risks and Potential Issues

- - Increased risk of the system to malfunction if operation of system is prolonged without proper maintenance
+ - Increased risk of the system to malfunction if operation of system is prolonged without proper maintenance.
- - Airborne contaminants can cause the system to malfunction and provide inaccurate data
+ - Airborne contaminants can cause the system to malfunction and provide inaccurate data.